ManasR21/Advent-of-Cyber-2025/Day 6/Day 6 Walkthrough.md

 With this filter applied, we can clearly see several TCP Connect, Send, and Receive events.
 This confirms that the sample did attempt to make outbound network communication.

-From the TCP events in ProcMon, we can see the sample is connecting to a host named `breachblocker-sandbox` over HTTP.
+From the TCP events in ProcMon, we can see the sample is connecting to a host named `breachblocker-sandbox`.
 This suggests the executable is communicating with a local web panel or simulated C2 server inside the sandbox environment.

 ---